By Sarah Conner and Lia Gorbach By Sarah Conner and Lia Gorbach | December 14, 2024 | Food & Drink, Feature, Guide, Guides,

 Gufo

-Although a recent addition to the local restaurant scene, this modern Italian eatery and cafe quickly became a favorite in Cambridge.
-Tables are quickly snatched up, with reservations released a month in advance—but who wouldn’t want a seat when dishes like cacio e pepe arancini and potato gnocchi with rabbit sugo, kale and pecorino grace the menu?
-For impatient foodies who can’t wait for their dinner res, brunch time slots are an easier get and offer an equally delectable experience.
+This modern Italian eatery and cafe quickly became a favorite in Cambridge when it opened this past spring.
+Now, tables are quickly snatched up, with reservations released a month in advance.
+Who wouldn’t want a seat when dishes like cacio e pepe arancini with fontina fonduta and potato gnocchi with rabbit sugo, lacinato kale and pecorino grace the menu?
+For eager-to-try foodies, brunch time slots are an easier get and offer an equally delectable experience—think breakfast pizza with bacon, potato, caramelized onion and a sunny side egg.
 660 Cambridge St., Cambridge, gufocambridge.com

-With reservations opening only 48 hours in advance, Kava Neo’s intimate South End eatery is the place to be.
-Salt-bleached tables and chairs beckon patrons to an evening in the Mediterranean, as well as a menu brimming with Greek bites.
+With reservations opening only a day in advance, KAVA Neo’s intimate South End eatery is the place to be.
+Salt-bleached tables and white chairs beckon patrons to an evening in the Mediterranean, as well as a menu brimming with Greek bites.
 Order a selection of plates for the table, like the keftedes (lamb meatballs) and feta psiti (feta wrapped in phyllo, honey and sesame seeds).
-With an Athenian spritz or glass of Greek wine in hand, you’ll think you’ve died and gone to Santorini.
+With an Athenian spritz or glass of Greek wine in hand, you’ll think you’re on the Aegean Coast.
 315 Shawmut Ave., kavaneotaverna.com

 Lolita

-To Mexican food lovers’ dismay, the dining rooms at Lolita are always packed, and for good reason.
-Step into the newly reopened Back Bay location or moody Fort Point space adorned with red chandeliers, skulls and stained glass.
-For dinner, their fiery Diablo marg is the only way to kick off a night of corn and lobster hush puppies, grilled street corn and pork taquitos.
+Intimate ambient interiors meet bustling dining rooms—Lolita is always packed, and for good reason.
+Step into the Back Bay location or moody Fort Point space adorned with red chandeliers, skulls and stained glass.
+For dinner, their fiery Diablo marg is the ideal way to kick off a night of grilled street corn, blackened mahi-mahi tacos and four guacamole variations.
+Finish strong with hot churros and mango tequila sorbet.
 Multiple locations, lolitamexican.com

 Oleana

-Find your foodie haven at Oleana, where delectable Turkish and Middle Eastern bites await from James Beard Award-winning chef Ana Sortun.
-Start with the Macomber turnip schnitzel with apple amba, maple-braised cabbage and hazelnuts before indulging in Vermont lamb chops served with kohlrabi fritter, pistachio butter and harissa.
-134 New Hampshire St., Cambridge, oleanarestaurant.com
+Find your foodie haven at Oleana, where delectable Turkish and Middle Eastern bites await from James Beard Award-winning executive chef Ana Sortun.
+Start with the Za’atar bread with whipped yellow lentils and pumpkin, almonds, brown butter and sage before indulging in Vermont quail kebab served with Baharat spice, barberries and pistachio.
+134 Hampshire St., Cambridge, oleanarestaurant.com

 O Ya

-Inspired by the freshness and quality of Japanese cuisine, chef Tim and Nancy Cushman present a fanciful omakase experience you won’t want to miss.
-While the menu changes daily, guests can look forward to bites featuring sea urchin, wild prawns and Wagyu beef.
-Pour a glass of sake and settle in for an unparalleled night of dining.
+Inspired by the freshness and quality of Japanese cuisine, chef/owners Tim and Nancy Cushman present a fanciful omakase experience you won’t want to miss.
+The chef’s choice 20-course menu changes daily, but featured seafood may include oysters, salmon, yellowtail and bluefin tuna.
+Make a prepaid reservation in advance—a glass of sake and an unparalleled night of dining in a century-old Boston fire station awaits.
 9 East St., o-ya.restaurant

 Prima

-As one of Charlestown’s newest arrivals, Prima has created quite a stir with their reimagined Italian and steakhouse classics.
-For those hoping to sit before 9 p.m., planning ahead is a must but undoubtedly worth the wait.
-Start with the stracciatella, served with hazelnut, apple butter and brioche, before indulging in one of their decadent hand-rolled pastas like the aragosta pazzesca with local lobster.
-Dry-aged florentine and filet mignon, paired with your sauce of choice, complete the experience.
-10 City Sqaure, primaboston.com
+Situated in the heart of the historic Charlestown, Prima has created quite a stir with their reimagined Italian and steakhouse classics.
+For those hoping to sit before 9 p.m., planning ahead is a must.
+Start with the burrata and prosciutto from the mozzarella bar—served with apple caponata, grapes, olive oil and panna—before indulging in one of their decadent hand-rolled pasta like spaghetti alla vongole with Duxbury clams, grilled squid, prosecco and torn herbs.
+A Venetian or limoncello spritz completes the experience.
+10 City Square, primaboston.com

 Sarma

 Meze, or small plates, are the name of the game at chef Cassie Piuma’s Turkish-with-a-twist eatery.
-This spot is a vegetarian’s dream, serving bites like cacio e pepe polenta, poblano pepper falafel and lentil nachos.
-And don’t worry, the pesto chicken shawarma and lamb manti will satisfy any other diners looking for a protein fix.
-Good thing the menu is best enjoyed shared, because you’ll want one of everything.
-249 Pearl St., Somerville, 617.764.4464, sarmarestaurant.com
+This spot is a vegetarian’s dream, serving bites like Sicilian cauliflower polenta, Moroccan street carrots and lentil nachos.
+And don’t worry—the Armenian cheesesteak and Tandoori lamb will satisfy any other diners looking for a meat fix.
+It's a good thing the menu is best enjoyed shared because you’ll want one of everything.
+249 Pearl St., Somerville, sarmarestaurant.com

 Photography by: Douglas Friedman; Courtesy of Lolita; Kristin Teig